 Pay attention to your phone’s behavior.
 If you suspect that your phone has been cloned or someone else is using your phone without your knowledge, there are some signs you should pay attention to.

 One of the best ways to know if your phone has been cloned is if some apps on your phone are launching and closing.
-Also, if your phone consumes more data than it used to or if you get a terrible network signal during your phone calls, this can indicate that your phone has been hacked or cloned.
+Also, if your phone consumes more data than it used to or gets a terrible network signal during your phone calls, it can indicate that your phone has been hacked or cloned.